- Which Providers Offer Satellite NBN?

 - What is The Cost of Satellite NBN?

 The National Broadband Network (NBN) offers three types of connection to Australian consumers: fixed-line connection which uses fibre optic cables; wireless NBN connection; and the NBN satellite connection which uses either a radio tower or satellite dish to establish connection between the network and the subscriber.

 Best Satellite NBN Plan (50GB): SkyMesh

 SkyMesh is the top pick among experts and subscribers when it comes to a satellite NBN plan.
-In particular, its NBN-SB-65-125 Sky Muster™ plan has the approval of many.
-The bundle costs only $54.95 per month and comes with a monthly data allocation of 190GB.
+In particular, its NBN-SA-20-40 Sky Muster™ plan has the approval of many.
+The bundle costs only $34.95 per month and comes with a monthly data allocation of 60GB.

-Although the network does not include a modem in the plan, it does offer free standard installation.
-Setup, and activation to customers.
-You are also free to change your plan inclusions however you wish, plus there’s a $10 discount if you bundle it with a home phone.
+Although the network does not include a modem in the plan, it does offer free standard installation, setup, and activation to customers.
+You are also free to change your plan inclusions however you wish, plus you get to save $10 when you bundle your plan with a home phone.

-If you prefer other service providers than SkyMesh, iiNet and Activ8me also offer viable satellite NBN plans that are worth considering.
+If you prefer other service providers than SkyMesh, Activ8me also offer viable satellite NBN plans that are worth considering.

 Best Satellite NBN Plan (200GB): iiNet

 If you need data allocation beyond a monthly 190GB, there are also plans that offer at least 200GB of data to subscribers.
-Among these, iiNet has the best offer with its NBN Satellite 250 Standard plan.
-The bundle costs $64.99 a month and offers 250GB of data (60GB during peak hours and 190GB off-peak).
+Among these, iiNet has the best offer with its nbn™25 Satellite 200 plan.
+The bundle costs $54.99 a month and offers 200GB of data (45GB during peak hours and 155GB off-peak).

 It’s a no-contract term and you can use your own modem for the connection.
 Subscribers also benefit from iiNet’s 24/7 technical support and $0 installation fee.

 Runners-up: SkyMesh and Activ8me

-In case your data consumption still goes past the 250GB data allowed by the iiNet plan, you can go with the SkyMesh Sky Muster™ Plus 300GB plan.
+In case your data consumption still goes past the 200GB data allowed by the iiNet plan, you can go with the SkyMesh NBN-SA-75-140 Sky Muster™ plan.
 It offers the same inclusions as iiNet — free installation, setup, and plan changes.
+That for only $54.95 per month which is a price that is close to iiNet’s offering.